onur-dogan/Cpp-Examples/README.md

 - `char` array constants have a static storage duration (they exist throughout the program).
 - The `~` operator is used to reverse operation on the bytes so it makes sense to use it for `destructor` function definitions like `~Destroy()`
 - When a variable is declared as `static`, space for it gets allocated for the lifetime of the program.
 The space for the static variable is allocated only once.
+- A `static` variable of a class, gets allocated once so it stores one value for each generated same type class.
+So, it isn't used to store special values for each class.
+It stores the class specific global variables.
 - Objects are created from the inside out and destroyed from the outside in via `destructor` functions.
 - The `friend` class/function can access private and protected members of a class.
     - `friend` functions in the class have permission to access any property(public/protected/private) of the class which it is defined